Fall For History

 And there's no better time to highlight all the history you can experience here than during the fall, so...

-Check out the videos above to learn a little about some of our historical attractions and take a look at our history events and tours for this fall including museums (26 of them!) and exhibits, all in one place to make planning your Fall for Our History adventures easy!
+Check out the videos above to learn a little about some of our historical attractions and take a look at our history events and tours for this fall including museums (more than two dozen of them!) and exhibits, all in one place to make planning your Fall for Our History adventures easy!
 Planning a fall beach weekend?
 Come a little early or stay a little longer to take advantage of midweek tours, presentations, and museum hours.
 Please check with individual venues to confirm dates and hours.

 The Milton Historical Society